Legacy Drive Project

 Frisco growth is no accident

-The City of Frisco has done an exceptional job over the years planning and preparing for all this growth.
-From land-use, to the planning of natural resources, to infrastructure and mobility.
+The City of Frisco has done an exceptional job over the years planning and preparing for all this growth, from land-use to the planning of natural resources, infrastructure, and mobility.
 And, attracting world-class development and businesses is just part of the master plan.
-Take for example the $5 Billion Mile featuring Dallas Cowboy’s new world corporate headquarters at The Star, and other developments such as The Gate, Frisco Station and Wade Park.
+Take, for example, the $5 billion mile featuring the Dallas Cowboys’ new world corporate headquarters at The Star, and other developments such as The Gate, Frisco Station and Wade Park.

 But all this growth comes at a cost.
-Frisco’s streets are getting crowded and this is creating a lot of conversation around town, in neighborhoods, and at City Hall.
-One of the most talked about city projects is the widening of Legacy Drive.
-Major businesses are flocking to Frisco, and to Legacy West just across Sam Rayburn Tollway (SRT) including Toyota, FedEx, Chase and Liberty Mutual.
+Frisco’s streets are getting crowded, sparking a lot of conversation around town, in neighborhoods, and at City Hall.
+One of the most talked-about city projects is the widening of Legacy Drive.
+Major businesses are flocking to Frisco, and to Legacy West just across Sam Rayburn Tollway (SRT), including Toyota, FedEx, Chase and Liberty Mutual.
 All these new businesses are great for our economy, but hard on our commute times as more and more cars fill up the roads each day.

 Legacy Drive project options